krishnaanandareddy/fashion-portal/README.md

-# E-Book-Store
+# Fashion-portal

-commands to run these project: first open the terminal in this folder  .\E Book Store cs257 project
+commands to run these project: first open the terminal in this folder  .\Fashion-portal cs258 project

 .\project\Scripts\activate.ps1
 -----  command to set to the virtual env named project